exupero/v/verbs.md

   #sequence -> length
   number#sequence -> take left items from right, from start if left is positive, from end if left is negative sequenceOfIntegers#sequence -> reshape right according to left
-  #collection -> number of key/value pairs
+  #dict -> number of key/value pairs
   #channel -> whether channel is open or closed
 $
   $number -> as string